LabGong/cc-ddea/README.md

-# cc-ddea
+# CC-DDEA

 Offline Data-Driven Optimization at Scale: A Cooperative Coevolutionary Approach

-Thank you for your interest in our paper; the source code will be released soon.